PillowMC/pillow/README.md

 _Will implement after running Fabric on Forge!_

-It will design mainly for "build bridges" between Forge and Fabric, but it may will be a full-usage mod loader.
+It will design mainly for "build bridges" between Forge and Fabric, but it will be a full-usage mod loader.
 It will not replace Forge or Fabric.
 It will work well with them.

 ## Installing

-_Not opened yet._
+_Not developed yet._

 ## Support